Home » Recipes » Dessert Recipes » Grilled Peaches with Vanilla Lime Glaze

 But there’s just something really special about a grilled peach.
 Especially with that little bit of lovely char on the edge and a nice glaze to pour over the top.
 Can’t beat it!

-• Uses fresh seasonal produce.
+• It uses fresh seasonal produce.

 • Easy!
 5 minutes of prep and 10-15 minutes of cooking time.